Joint Registration and Conformal Prediction for Partially Observed Functional Data: Simulations

-Figure \ref{fig::sim-method-comparison} shows results for functions generated from a homogeneous population without (row 1) and with (row 2) phase variation, using a truncation time point $U=0.5$ for $f_{n+1}$.
-Panels (a)\&(b) show pointwise coverage rates (with 95\% CIs as shaded regions) and average PI lengths, respectively.
+\textbf{Simulation 1: comparison to other prediction methods.} We compare {\tt SFCP} and {\tt FFCP} to two state-of-the-art functional regression methods, implemented in the R package {\tt refund} \citep{R-refund}: (i) scalar-on-function regression ({\tt SoF}), with predictors $f_i^{\cal J}$ and responses $f_i(t)$ fitted independently for each $t \in {\cal T}$, i.e., $\mathbb{E}[f_i(t)] = \beta_0 + \int_{\cal J} \beta(s)f_i(s) ds$, $i=1,\dots,n,\ t \in {\cal T}$; (ii) function-on-function regression ({\tt FoF}), with predictors $f_i^{\cal J}$ and responses $f_i$, i.e., $\mathbb{E}[f_i] = \beta_0 + \int_{\cal J} \beta(s,t)f_i(s) ds, i=1,\dots,n$.
+The PIs for these two approaches are constructed using the method of \citet{marra2012coverage}, which utilizes the Bayesian posterior covariance matrix of the parameters.
+To ensure numerical stability of the optimization procedures for {\tt SoF} and {\tt FoF}, we apply functional principal component analysis (FPCA) to the predictors, fixing the dimension to 8 or a number that explains 90\% of the total variance, whichever is smaller.
+In addition to the pointwise coverage rates $p_k$, we also evaluate the empirical overall coverage rate, $ p = \frac{1}{B} \sum_{b=1}^{B} \mathbbm{1} \big\{ f^{(b)}_{n+1}(t_k) \in {\cal I}_{t_k}^{(b)}\ \forall\ k\in[1:T] \big\}, $ which checks whether the entire target function is within the pointwise prediction band.
+Figure \ref{fig::sim-method-comparison} shows results for functions without (row 1) and with (row 2) phase variation, using a truncation time point $U=0.5$ for $f_{n+1}$.
+Panels (a) \& (b) show pointwise coverage rates (with 95\% CIs as shaded regions) and average PI lengths, respectively.
 Panels (c)-(f) show examples of PIs (red) and a point prediction (blue) from {\tt SoF}, {\tt FoF}, {\tt FFCP} and {\tt SFCP}, respectively.
-Note that the prediction target for the first three methods is $f_{n+1}$, but for $\tt SFCP$ it is the amplitude of $f_{n+1}$. {\tt SoF} and {\tt FoF} generate PIs with very small lengths, but fail to provide valid coverage.
+For {\tt FFCP} and {\tt SFCP}, the point prediction is taken to be the midpoint of PIs at each time point.
+Note that the prediction target (black) for the first three methods is $f_{n+1}$, but for $\tt SFCP$ it is the amplitude of $f_{n+1}$. {\tt SoF} and {\tt FoF} generate PIs with very small lengths, but fail to provide valid coverage.
+Pointwise coverage for {\tt FoF} exhibits periodic spikes, which are related to the location of knots for the B-spline basis used in estimating the coefficient surface $\beta(s,t)$.
 PIs from {\tt FFCP} and {\tt SFCP} have valid coverage.
 However, in the presence of phase variation, {\tt SFCP} yields PIs with smaller length than {\tt FFCP}; qualitatively, {\tt SFCP} results in much better pointwise PIs in this case.
 Table \ref{table::coverage-comparison-overall} reports the overall coverage rate $p$.
-In absence of phase variation, {\tt SoF} and {\tt FoF} have $p=0$, whereas {\tt FFCP} and {\tt SFCP} have $p \approx 0.7$.
+In absence of phase variation, {\tt SoF} and {\tt FoF} have $p=0.1740$ and $p=0$, respectively, whereas {\tt FFCP} and {\tt SFCP} have $p \approx 0.7$.
 When phase variation is present in the data, the overall coverage decreases to $0.362$ for {\tt FFCP}, but remains stable for {\tt SFCP} at $p=0.674$.
 Computationally, {\tt SFCP} is faster than {\tt SoF} and {\tt FFCP}, but slower than {\tt FoF}, when phase variation is not present in the data.
 When phase variation is present, {\tt SFCP} and {\tt SoF} have comparable speed and are both faster than {\tt FFCP}, but slower than {\tt FoF}.
-A more detailed description of the computational speed comparison is provided in Section B in the supplementary materials.